cyberofficial/Synthalingua/README.md

 - When crafting your command line arguments, you need to make sure you adjust the energy threshold to your liking.
 The default is 100, but you can adjust it to your liking.
 The higher the number, the harder it is to trigger the audio detection.
 The lower the number, the easier it is to trigger the audio detection.
 I recommend you start with 100 and adjust it from there.
 I seen best results with 250-500.
 - When using the discord webhook make sure the url is in quotes.
 Example: `--discord_webhook "https://discord.com/api/webhooks/1234567890/1234567890"`
 - An active internet connection is required for initial usage.
 Over time you'll no longer need an internet connection.
 Changing RAM size will download certain models, once downloaded you'll no longer need internet.
 - The fine tuned model will automatically be downloaded from OneDrive via Direct Public link.
-In the event if failure
+In the event of failure

 ## Examples
 #### Please note, make sure you edit the livetranslation.bat/livetranslation.bash file to change the settings.
 If you do not, it will use the default settings.